NoOps-jp/azure-cosmosdb-scaler/README.md

 ![](https://noops-jp.visualstudio.com/0b69ecaf-dc1d-47b6-9696-8528d6e12537/_apis/build/status/1)

 # Introduction
 The purpose of this library is to flexibly scale Azure Cosmos DB.
 Throughput is changed by using information from Request Charges from individual client queries.
-Also, this it is posible to extend scaling with custom logic.
+Also, it is possible to extend scaling with custom logic.
 This library includes a minimal database client that is also extensible.
 For example, sending Cosmos DB telemetry to Application Insights.

 ## Requirements
 - ASP.NET Core